stickies/stickies.github.com/_drafts/rails-form-enhancement-with-angular-part-two.markdown

 {% endhighlight %}

 #### But for the sake of simplicity [look at the diff](https://github.com/stevemartin/rangular/commit/1cb48a3b24108ac6d8dbfee437601281919a350a) to get a better idea, and follow on from there.

+### Adding and Removing articles.

+Now that we have a form service handling our form submission, we can start to think about adding and removing authors, and how the JS and Non JS approaches differ.